Submitted by Jeanne Lambert

-The Bishop’s Mills Women’s Institute has been involved in the community since 1985, including documenting the history of the village and encouraging positive change.
-The Bishop’s Mills Women’s Institute holds monthly meetings and welcomes new members interested in meeting their neighbours and getting involved in their community.
+The Bishop’s Mills Women’s Institute has been involved in the community since 1985, including documenting the history of the village, and encouraging positive change – sharing stories and building community.
+The Bishop’s Mills Women’s Institute holds monthly meetings, and welcomes new members interested in meeting their neighbours, sharing their ‘stories’, and getting involved in their community.

-For information about attending local meetings, please contact President Sheryl McKim 613-926-2472 or Jeanne Lambert at [email protected].
+For information about attending local meetings, or how to be kept informed about upcoming events in the village, please contact President Linda Desroches at 613-258 2115, or PRO Jeanne Lambert at [email protected].

 If you are interested in finding out more about WI, see the Provincial organization’s website: www.fwio.on.ca.